The Psychology of Movement Tutorial Programme

 The tutorial sessions are limited to a maximum of 8 tutees

-Tutorials take place weekly during the 2021 Michaelmas term
+For the 2021 cohort, tutorials take place weekly during the 2021 Michaelmas term.

 Theory sessions will be led by Dr Peter Lovatt and will focus on the critical analysis and evaluation of key research and/or theory papers in the psychology of movement.
 These sessions will take a problem-solving approach and the endpoint of each session will be focused on how the psychology of movement can be applied in the real world.